 - The additional expenditure incurred as a result of a disability.
 Appropriate evidence will be required to confirm expenditure

-As soon as the Fairer Charging team have completed all calculations, a letter will be sent to the citizen to explain the outcome of the financial assessment.
+As soon as the Fairer Charging team have completed all calculations, a letter will be sent to the citizen or advocate to explain the outcome of the financial assessment.

 If a citizen has been assessed as being able to contribute towards the costs of services, the letter will state the date from which charges will commence.
-An invoice will be sent to the citizen every four weeks for the care received.
+An invoice (or a direct debit advance notification) will be sent to the citizen every four weeks for the care received.
 There are various payment methods available and these are listed on the back of the invoice.

-If a citizen has been assessed as having insufficient total chargeable income to make contributions, there will not be a charge levied for services received.
+If a citizen has been assessed as having insufficient to make contribution, there will not be a charge levied for services received.

-If during the assessment the visiting officer notices that the citizen has potential entitlement to additional benefits, they will (with consent) make a referral on behalf of the citizen to either the Local Pensions Service or the Council's Welfare Rights Service.
+If during the assessment the Assessment Officer thinks that the citizen has potential entitlement to additional benefits, they will (with consent) make a referral on behalf of the citizen to either the Local Pensions Service or the Council's Welfare Rights Service.
 The appropriate agency will then subsequently contact the citizen to pursue potential benefit claims.